 It is well-known that having a brilliant idea isn't enough to achieve project success.
 Being full of enthusiasm, you might rush into development too early or, even so, invest in creating something no one likes or uses.
-In fact, recent statistics suggest that in 35% of cases, startups fail because there's no market need for their product or solution.
-It's the second reason for failure after not having enough money (38%).
+In fact, the overall startup failure rate proves that being prepared is important.
+Recent statistics suggest that in 35% of cases, startups fail because there's no market need for their product or solution.
+It's the second reason after not having enough money (38%).

-Let's assume you've purchased a plot of land for construction and would like to build a house there.
+Let's assume you've purchased a plot of land for construction and would like to build a restaurant there.
 Most people would start by examining the territory and testing the ground.
-They'd consult with specialists regarding how to approach the construction properly or whether it is worth building the house in the chosen location altogether.
-It's very unlikely that you'd just bring in all the building machinery, equipment, and brigade on site to start building your house immediately without due research and planning.
-Otherwise, you'll be stuck with constant do-overs and a costly long-delayed construction site that'll be a real pain.
+They'd consult with specialists regarding how to approach the construction properly or whether it is worth building the restaurant in the chosen location altogether.
+It's very unlikely that you'd just bring in all the building machinery, equipment, and brigade on-site to start building your restaurant immediately without due research and planning.
+Otherwise, you'll be stuck with constant do-overs and a costly, long-delayed construction site that'll be a real pain.

 What is the discovery phase of a project?
-Also called scoping, it implies conducting research and doing preparation work before beginning the actual development process, project execution, and MVP product launch.
+Also called the scoping phase, it implies conducting research and doing preparation work before beginning the actual development process, project execution, and launch.

 In due course, the development team involved in the discovery stage and scoping: